hiroki-it/tech-notebook/docs/infrastructure_as_code/infrastructure_as_code_container_kubernetes_minikube.md

 📌  NOTE: Please do not close this terminal as this process must stay alive for the tunnel to be accessible ...

-❗  The service/ingress <サービス名> requires privileged ports to be exposed: [80] 🔑  sudo permission will be asked for it.
+❗  The service/ingress <Serivce名> requires privileged ports to be exposed: [80] 🔑  sudo permission will be asked for it.
 🏃  Starting tunnel for service <Service名>.
 ```